-While this notice may seem like a simple, clerical task, the approach – and who provides the notice – matters.
-It is frequently preferable for initial notice to be provided by internal counsel or an interviewee’s supervisor, rather than external counsel unknown to the interviewee or senior management.
-A telephone call may be preferable to an email, with an email following to confirm the specifics.
+Although this notice may seem like a simple, clerical task, the approach – and who provides the notice – matters.
+It is frequently preferable for initial notice to be provided by in-house counsel or an interviewee’s supervisor, rather than external counsel unknown to the interviewee or senior management.
+A telephone call may be preferable to an email, with an email following to confirm specific details.

-The notifier should be prepared to respond to any queries and should typically explain that this is confidential, that the witness need not prepare and that more will be explained during the meeting.
-The sender should also be prepared to explain that the company expects the witness to co-operate.
-The sender should be prepared to share all correspondence received from the witness with the practitioner in advance of the interview.
+The notifier should be prepared to respond to any queries and should typically explain that the communication is confidential, that the witness need not prepare and that more will be explained during the meeting.
+The notifier should also be prepared to explain that the company expects the witness to cooperate and to share with the practitioner all correspondence received from the witness in advance of the interview.

 If the request for an interview is communicated by email, the timing of the invitation should also be carefully considered.
-Sending an invitation at a time when the sender is not available to respond promptly – for example, a Friday afternoon – may cause the interviewee unnecessary stress and should be avoided where practicable.
-Company guidelines may also dictate the requisite advance notice period (e.g., three days).
+Sending an invitation at a time when a prompt response is not feasible – for example, a Friday afternoon – may cause the interviewee unnecessary stress and should be avoided where practicable.
+Company guidelines may also dictate the requisite advance notice period (e.g., the number of days).

 The information provided to a witness is also important.
-At a minimum, the invitation should request the interviewee’s presence at a certain place (if in-person) and time and request that the interviewee keep the request confidential.
-Whether to reveal more context (e.g., advising the interviewee that he or she is the subject of an internal investigation or previewing the topics to be covered) should be dictated by the policies and culture of the particular organisation as well as the needs of the investigation.
+At a minimum, the invitation should request the interviewee’s presence at a certain place (if in person) and time, and request that the interviewee keep the request confidential.
+Whether to reveal more context (e.g., advising an interviewee that they are the subject of an internal investigation or previewing the topics to be covered) should be dictated by the policies and culture of the particular organisation, as well as the needs of the investigation.
 If the internal investigation is in response to a criminal or regulatory inquiry, there should be additional consideration as to what may be appropriate to share with the witness prior to and during the interview.

-In many cases it is preferable not to provide the interviewee with questions or documents in advance.
-However, in certain fact-specific cases (e.g., an accounting inquiry where questions may focus on detailed financial data), it might make sense to request that a witness, in preparation for the interview, refresh his or her recollection with respect to a certain issue in advance.
-An interview may also be more productive if at least some documents are shared in advance so the witness is less likely to demur with respect to recollection of a particular issue, but this must be balanced against the possibility that the witness gives less than candid responses based on a narrative constructed around the documents; one way to mitigate this is to provide some documents in advance but only to show more sensitive ones in the interview.
+In many cases, it is preferable not to provide the interviewee with questions or documents in advance; however, in certain fact-specific cases (e.g., an accounting inquiry where questions may focus on detailed financial data), it might make sense to request that, in preparation for the interview, a witness refresh their recollections with respect to a certain issue.
+An interview may also be more productive if at least some documents are shared in advance so that the witness is less likely to demur with respect to recalling a particular issue; however, this must be balanced against the possibility that the witness gives less candid responses based on a narrative constructed around the documents.
+One way to mitigate this is to provide some documents in advance but only to show more sensitive ones during the interview.
 In all cases where material is provided in advance, the practitioner should remember to remind the witness that the investigation is confidential and that the material provided should not be shared.

 Companies may generally require that employees participate in internal investigations, including witness interviews, and this is typically best practice.
-This expectation is often (and should be) memorialised in a company’s code of conduct, human resources (HR) manual or similar document.
-Under some circumstances an organisation may threaten termination and subsequently dismiss an employee for refusing to participate in a witness interview.
-There may be other circumstances in which a company chooses not to require an employee to participate in an interview.
-For example, the company may not want to put itself in a position of having to follow through on a termination threat with respect to an employee who would be very difficult to promptly replace, or it may not want to risk adverse publicity around a termination or termination threat.
+This expectation is often (and should be) recorded in a company’s code of conduct, human resources (HR) manual or similar document.
+In some circumstances, an organisation may threaten termination and subsequently dismiss an employee for refusing to participate in a witness interview.
+There may be other circumstances in which a company chooses not to require an employee to participate in an interview; for example, the company may not want to put itself in a position of having to follow through on a dismissal threat with respect to an employee who would be very difficult to replace promptly, or it may not want to risk adverse publicity around a dismissal or dismissal threat.

 13.2.6 Interviews by non-lawyers or in-house counsel

-If a non-lawyer (e.g., HR personnel) leads an interview, there is a risk the interview will not be protected by the attorney–client privilege (because under US law, communications with non-lawyers or lawyers who are not acting in a legal capacity may not be found to constitute either privileged communications or attorney work-product unless the individuals are specifically working at the direction of counsel).
+If a non-lawyer (e.g., HR or internal investigative services personnel) leads an interview, there is a risk that the interview will not be protected by the attorney–client privilege (because under US law, communications with non-lawyers or lawyers who are not acting in a legal capacity may not be found to constitute either privileged communications or attorney work-product unless the individuals are specifically working at the direction of counsel).
 To mitigate this, where the interview is intended to be protected by privilege, company counsel should take clear steps to ensure that it is.
 Specifically, in-house counsel should oversee preparation for the interview, instruct the non-lawyer to conduct the interview and document that instruction, as well as the fact that the purpose of the interview is to obtain facts to provide legal advice to the company.

 13.2.7 Interview attendees: counsel and company representatives

 Generally, the fewer people that attend an interview, the more willing a witness is to speak freely.
-That said, it is best practice for a note-taker, who can later corroborate what happened if needed, to attend along with the interviewer.
-Where outside counsel is conducting the interview, a company representative may also want to attend.
-A key strategic question is whether company counsel’s presence will put the witness at ease, resulting in a more productive interview, or whether the witness may be less willing to speak in the presence of a company representative.
+That said, it is best practice for a note-taker, who can later corroborate what happened if needed, to attend.
+When external counsel is conducting the interview, a company representative may also want to attend.
+A key strategic question is whether the presence of company counsel will put the witness at ease, resulting in a more productive interview, or whether the witness may be less willing to speak in the presence of a company representative.

-Another issue is how to address an employee’s request to have his or her own counsel attend the interview.
+Another issue is how to address an employee’s request to have their own counsel at the interview.
 The company should consider case by case whether it is permitted under company policy or is legally required to grant this request.
 In some circumstances, the presence of individual counsel may result in a waiver of privilege where the interests of the employee and the company diverge, as they often do in workplace investigations.
-In circumstances where the interests converge, it may make sense to explore entering into a common interest agreement and conducting the interview under common interest privilege.
+In circumstances where the interests converge, it may make sense to consider entering into a common interest agreement and conducting the interview under common interest privilege.

-Issues with individual counsel may arise, and it is best to be prepared and set ground rules in advance.
-For example, typically the employee’s counsel should be asked to make themselves available at the interviewer’s convenience.
+Issues with individual counsel may arise, and it is best to be prepared and set ground rules in advance; for example, typically the employee’s counsel should be asked to make themselves available at the interviewer’s convenience.
 Individual counsel should also be informed that they are present to observe and provide legal advice as necessary, not to interfere or answer questions on the individual’s behalf.
-In addition to discussing ground rules, the practitioner may also choose to engage with the employee’s counsel regarding more substantive considerations, for example, to request that the employee refresh his or her recollection with respect to a particular subject matter (e.g., detailed accounting records) prior to the interview.
+In addition to discussing ground rules, the practitioner may also choose to engage with the employee’s counsel regarding more substantive considerations, such as to request that the employee refresh their recollections of a particular subject matter (e.g., detailed accounting records) prior to the interview.

 13.2.8 Group interviews

 Group interviews are generally disfavoured as they can muddy individual recollections or encourage interviewees to present a blended, single narrative around key events.
-However, group scoping interviews may be appropriate where interviewees may more efficiently provide background information and do not have individual exposure.
-For example, when an interview is focused on how certain operational procedures work at a company, it may be helpful to speak with several people involved in different aspects of those procedures at the same time.
+Group scoping interviews may be appropriate, however, where interviewees may more efficiently provide background information and do not have individual exposure.
+When an interview is focused on how certain operational procedures work at a company, for example, it may be helpful to speak with several people involved in different aspects of those procedures at the same time.

 13.2.9 Interviewing former employees

-Former employees may possess information relevant or critical to an internal investigation.
-However, they are typically under no obligation to co-operate in an interview unless explicitly contractually bound (usually in a separation agreement) to do so.
+Former employees may possess information that is relevant or critical to an internal investigation; however, they are typically under no obligation to cooperate in an interview unless contractually bound to do so (usually in a separation agreement).

 When a former employee agrees to an interview, the practitioner should exercise caution to avoid ethical roadblocks.
-If a former employee has counsel in connection with the matter, that counsel should be informed before the interview takes place, and the former employee should determine with individual counsel whether to co-operate.
-Frequently, former employees agree to the interview but want their own counsel to be present, and the company will often agree this is the best course.
+If a former employee has counsel in connection with the matter, that counsel should be informed before the interview takes place, and the former employee should consult with individual counsel about whether to cooperate.
+Frequently, former employees agree to interviews but want their own counsel present, and the company will often agree that this is the best course.
 Practitioners should also make it clear that they do not represent the former employee and refrain from providing legal advice, including advice as to whether the former employee should seek legal counsel unless there is at least a reasonable possibility that the former employee’s interests conflict with those of the client.

 A related issue is the sharing of privileged documents with a former employee, including as part of an investigative interview or in preparation for testimony.
-Practitioners should exercise caution in this regard, as this could result in waiver of privilege under certain circumstances, including if the communication does not concern information obtained during the course of the former employee’s employment or relate to the former employee’s work or if the former employee requires the information as part of a defence against criminal charges.
+Practitioners should exercise caution in this regard, as this could result in waiver of privilege under certain circumstances, including if the communication does not concern information obtained during the former employee’s employment or otherwise does not relate to the former employee’s work, or if the former employee requires the information as part of a defence against criminal charges.

 13.2.10 In-person and remote interviews

-One result of the covid-19 pandemic is that an increasing number of interviews in internal investigations are conducted by videoconference, saving significant time and money.
+One result of the covid-19 pandemic has been that an increasing number of interviews in internal investigations are conducted by videoconference.

-If the interview is conducted by videoconference, the calendar invitation should convey an expectation that the interviewee will join from a private, confidential place with a stable internet connection, and that the interviewee’s camera will be switched on.
-At the outset, the practitioner should confirm that this is the case and, if necessary, request the interviewee to turn on the video camera.
+If the interview is conducted by videoconference, the calendar invitation should convey an expectation that the interviewee will join from a private place with a stable internet connection, and that the interviewee’s camera will be switched on.
+At the outset, the practitioner should confirm that this is the case and, if necessary, ask the interviewee to turn on the video camera.

 Should the interview proceed in person, the practitioner should ensure that the location is private and, to the extent possible, out of others’ view and earshot.